CarloBerni/Portfolio/README.md

 # Portfolio
-trying to do some cool skills for my portfolio
+trying to do some cool skills for my portfolio using the Preprocessor Sass and the library Rellax.js